-Nothing within this Regulation 33 package will require relevant authorities to undertake any actions or ameliorate changes in the condition of interest features if it is shown that the changes result wholly from natural causes.
+Nothing within this Regulation 33 package will require relevant authorities to undertake any actions or ameliorate changes in the condition of interest features if it is shown that the changes result wholly from natural causes4.
 This also applies if the changes, although causing deterioration or disturbance to the interest features, are the result of human or natural events outside their control.
-Having issued Regulation 33 advice for European marine sites, English Nature will work with relevant authorities and others to agree, within a defined time frame, a protocol for evaluating all observed changes to baselines and to develop an understanding of natural change and provide further guidance as appropriate and possible.
+Having issued Regulation 33 advice for European marine sites, English Nature will work with relevant authorities and others, if it is necessary, to develop a protocol for monitoring and evaluating all observed changes to baselines and to develop an understanding of natural change and provide further guidance as appropriate and possible.